 I was looking for a somewhat larger one, but this 10.21 pound packer brisket from Gordon Food Service (GFS) at $3.29 per pound had to do because they were in short supply at the time of my visit.
 I merely scraped the exposed lean side because there was not enough fat or other objectionable material left attached for me to have to knife trim.
 I didn’t even freshen (trim back) exposed lean that had become discolored from harvest plant antimicrobial treatments of steam cabinet jets or organic acid sprays.

 Subcutaneous and deckle fat were trimmed down to 1/8 of an inch thick.
 That fat, plus an estimate of heavy seam fat between the point and flat totaled 2.21 pounds.
+Keeping with a widely used BBQ restaurant practice, soft pre-pump brisket trim fat lends itself very well to in-house sausage production.
 As listed above, the purchase weight of this brisket was 10.21 pounds; so the trimmed starting-raw brisket was 8 pounds.
 Therefore, the cost of starting closely trimmed brisket went up to $4.20 per pound.

 Calculating from that 8 pound weight, I mixed a pumping solution containing 4 cups of cold water, 4 tablespoons of purified salt and 3 teaspoons of roast sodium phosphate (Amesphos).
 Dissolve the sodium phosphate ahead of the salt.
 The tall drinking glass and tall shot glass both help facilitate filling the hand brine pump.
 Pump as much brine into the brisket that you can and at as many different injection sites as you can.
 When pumping a roast using this common style of 10 hole blunt-ended spray needle, don’t try to push through subcutaneous fat layers and the underlying muscle cover silver-skin.
 Instead. access the cut from the exposed lean side and edges.